What is Cheekbone Augmentation?

 Cheek implants come in several varieties:

-• Malar — these implants are placed directly on top of the cheekbones, creating higher projection
+• Malar — these implants are placed directly on top of the cheekbones, creating a higher projection

 • Submalar — these implants are placed below the cheekbones, adding fullness to gaunt or sunken cheeks